tech-ticks/DreamNexus/README.md

 ### Editing Starters

 See Scripts/Samples/ChangeStarters.lua in the console app project for a rough idea how to do it.

-Note that the models during the personality test _might not_ match your selected Pokémon, but the portrait and in-game models will match.
-This is unlikely to change in the forseable future due to how heavily hard-coded it is in the game.
+Note that the models during the personality test _might not_ match your selected PokÃ©mon, but the portrait and in-game models will match.
+You can currently fix this mismatch by manually modifying and executing `SkyEditor.RomEditor.Rtdx.ConsoleApp/Scripts/CSharp/ActDatabaseEditing.csx`.

 ### Change Script Generation